by Mike Ratliff

 The ways of the world are going to be judged.
 The true believer must learn to separate themselves from them.

-Do not love the world or the things in the world.
+15 Do not love the world nor the things in the world.
 If anyone loves the world, the love of the Father is not in him.
-For all that is in the world–the desires of the flesh and the desires of the eyes and pride in possessions–is not from the Father but is from the world.
-And the world is passing away along with its desires, but whoever does the will of God abides forever.
-(1 John 2:15-17)
+16 For all that is in the world, the lust of the flesh and the lust of the eyes and the boastful pride of life, is not from the Father, but is from the world.
+17 The world is passing away, and also its lusts; but the one who does the will of God lives forever.
+1 John 2:15-17 (NASB)

 The eighth fruit of true salvation is Spiritual Growth.
 The non-believer can not do this.
 Only the genuine believer, because of the indwelling Holy Spirit, is being sanctified.